AxelUlmestig/Appiot-Edison-GateWay/README.md

 # 5: Set up Sensors in Appiot
 ### 5.1 Create device type
-Go to 'Settings' -> 'Hardware Types'
+  - Go to 'Settings' -> 'Hardware Types'
-Then press Device Types and then Create.
+  - Then press Device Types and then Create.
-Name the "Edison Temperature" and give it a random id between 10000 and 30000.
+  - Name the "Edison Temperature" and give it the id that you assigned in step 3.2.1.
-Press 'Save'.
+  - Press 'Save'.

 ### 5.2 Register Device
-Go back to the front page and press 'Register Device'.
+  - Go back to the front page and press 'Register Device'.
-Set the Serial Number to your Edison's mac address (or some other unique id).
+  - Set the Serial Number to your Edison's mac address (or some other unique id).
-Choose your newly created Device Type "Edison Temperature".
+  - Choose your newly created Device Type "Edison Temperature".
-Press 'Continue' and then 'Register'.
+  - Press 'Continue' and then 'Register'.

 # APPENDIX
 If you're getting problems with opkg you might need to specify the repos for